-Every Director, officer, employee and trustee of the Society, and every former Director, officer, employee and trustee shall be indemnified by the Society when they are to be made or threatened to be made a party to any pending, ensuing or completed action, suit or proceeding, whether civil, criminal or administrative, arising out of their status as such, against all expenses (including lawyers’ fees), judgments, fines, costs and amounts paid in settlement actually and reasonably incurred by them in connection with such action, suit or proceeding, if they acted honestly and in good faith, and with a view to the best interests of the Society and in the case of a criminal or administrative action that is enforced by monetary penalty, they had reasonable grounds for believing their conduct was lawful.
+Every Director, officer, employee and trustee of the Society, and every former Director, officer, employee and trustee shall be indemnified by the Society against all expenses (including lawyers’ fees), judgments, fines, costs and amounts actually and reasonably paid by them to any person (other than the Society) or any governmental authority in connection with any pending, ensuing or completed action, suit or proceeding, whether civil, criminal or administrative, which directly arose out of them being a Director, officer, employee, trustee, former Director, former officer, former employee and/or former trustee of the Society, provided that this indemnity shall only apply and take effect if they at all times acted honestly and in good faith, and with a view to the best interests of the Society and in the case of a criminal or administrative action that is enforced by monetary penalty, they had reasonable grounds for believing their conduct was lawful.

-This indemnification shall be continuing and enure to the benefit of the heirs, executors, administrators and personal representatives of any person referred to herein, and it shall not be deemed to be exclusive of any other rights to which those entitled to be indemnified hereunder may be entitled as a matter of law, or under any bylaw, agreement, vote of members or otherwise.
+This indemnification shall be continuing and inure to the benefit of the heirs, executors, administrators and personal representatives of any person referred to in this Section 19, and it shall not be deemed to be exclusive of any other rights to which those entitled to be indemnified hereunder may be entitled as a matter of law, or under any bylaw, agreement, vote of Members or otherwise.